 Most of us depend on our refrigerator every day.
-When it suddenly stops working and it seems unrepairable, we rush to the nearest store to get a replacement as soon as possible.
+When it suddenly stops working and seems unrepairable, we rush to the nearest store to get a replacement as soon as possible.

 Often, it can be a matter of replacing what you had with something very similar, but you may be more satisfied with your new appliance if you explore all of the available possibilities.

 Repair or Replace?

 When you first notice an interior temperature rise, you need to check your connections and settings.
 Consult your appliance owner's manual for troubleshooting tips.
 Pull out your fridge from the wall and vacuum the vents and openings.
-You may only need a little maintenence
+You may only need a little maintenance

 However, it is possible to have a serious, expensive failure even if the lights and fan are still working.

 If you call a major appliance service provider, they will likely charge a fee of nearly $100 just to come and take a look, only to tell you you need a new one.
 These days, refrigerators only last about 10-12 years if you are lucky.
 If the compressor goes out, repair costs can be more than half of what a new one would cost.
 If you can find a local repair person, you might get a cheaper service call (or a free look, if they are real nice) along with some advice.